-Formerly instrumental, New Jersey prog-metal quartet re-introduces sound by adding a dynamic range of vocals by guitarist Nicole Papastavrou and bassist Chris Marrone.
+Formerly instrumental, bi-coastal prog-metal quartet re-introduces sound by adding a dynamic range of vocals by guitarist Nicole Papastavrou and bassist Chris Marrone.
+In 2022, the band parted ways with guitarist Zaki Ali and soon after welcomed Colin Cook as his replacement, bringing a new style of jazz chops to the group.

 Kallias is comprised of players who are masters of their craft.
-Nicole Papastavrou and Zaki Ali's 8-string guitar work nods to Jeff Loomis, Mikael Akerfeldt, and Fredrik Thordendal — with twisting riff progressions, charming cleans, tastefully intricate leads — all heavy with emotion.
+Nicole Papastavrou and Colin Cook's 8-string guitar work nods to John Petrucci, Mikael Akerfeldt, and Fredrik Thordendal — with twisting riff progressions, charming cleans, tastefully intricate leads — all heavy with emotion.
 JP Andrade's undeniably precise percussion serves the music on every level, from jazz-influenced melodic sections to satisfyingly odd rhythms for the eager prog-loving ear.
 Beautifully woven bass lines by Chris Marrone provide an indomitable structure and embrace for each instrument — never overpowering, yet always highlighting.

 For modern day prog and metal fans, Kallias can be compared to bands such as Opeth, Meshuggah, and Decapitated.
 The quartet holds a musical chemistry that is few and far between and that will keep you in the foreground from the beginning with bone-chilling introductions.
 This is by no means background music.
 Kallias creates their own genre for a panoramic audio experience that demands the listener's undivided attention to focus and feel.